One of the most common landscaping questions is the best grass for shade and shaded areas.

 The tree’s roots compete with grass roots for water and nutrients in the top inches of topsoil.

-Shade tolerant grasses can process energy in low light conditions.
+Shade tolerant species can process energy in low light conditions.

-These grasses can produce chlorophyll with minimum sunlight and are extremely efficient at photosynthesis,
+These varieties can produce chlorophyll with minimum sunlight and are extremely efficient at photosynthesis,

-Some grasses can be grown in filtered light with six hours of dappled light.
+Some turf grasses can be grown in filtered light with six hours of dappled light.

-Many people use grass seed blends to grow grass beneath trees.
+To compensate, many people use seed blends to grow grass beneath trees.

 Tip: Thin the tree’s canopy to allow more sunlight to pass through.
 Selectively trim some of the branches to help the turf beneath